In this guide:

 First things first: read any and all tags and instructions as most companies specify their recommendations, and some will even void warranties for using certain products.
 Disinfectants, fabric softeners, and dryer sheets can cause more trouble than they’re worth when it comes to cloth diapers.
 Bleach and vinegar can both be too harsh when used often, and borax, fabric softener, and dryer sheets should be avoided due to residue.
 Many parents recommend using reusable dryer balls when drying cloth diapers.

 You also need to choose diaper creams and ointments carefully because some will stain the diapers.
-You can use disposable diapers for the duration of a bad diaper rash or yeast infection.
+You can use disposable diapers for the duration of a bad diaper rash or yeast infection, which may also expedite its resolution.
 Avoiding these products will help lengthen the life of your cloth diapers and truly make them worth the money.

 How do I remove stains on cloth diapers?